-- (a) have and disclose a process for periodically evaluating the performance of the Board, its committees and individual Directors; and - (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+- (a) have and disclose a process for periodically evaluating the performance of the Board, its committees and individual Directors; and - (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.

-The Company does not have a formal process for evaluating the performance of the board, its committees or individual Directors.
+The Company does not have a formal process for evaluating the performance of the Board, its committees or individual Directors.
 The Board has adopted a self-evaluation process to measure its own performance.
 The Chairman evaluates the performance of each director and the Board evaluates the performance of the Chairman on an ongoing basis.